Optimize Solar for Your San Antonio Home

 String inverters on their own are not the best option if the home has shaded areas.
 String inverters are also not ideal for homes with multiple angles that don’t have enough space for a string of panels.

 Go Solar Group uses Solar Edge power optimizers with a single-phase inverter.
-This inverter option is the better choice over a micro-inverter for a couple of reasons:
+This inverter option is the better choice over a micro-inverter for a few reasons:

 Another way to enhance the power production of a San Antonio solar home is through battery backup.
 Backup allows homeowners to optimize their excess solar-production by storing it.